Full-time: 1 year, Part-time: 2 years

 - Hone your skills using project collaboration simulation scenarios based on real-world practices

-CIAT Accredited course; a springboard to Chartership
+Study an Accredited course; a springboard to Chartership

 This course is accredited by the Chartered Institute of Architectural Technologies (CIAT), a dynamic, forward-thinking and inclusive global membership qualifying body for Architectural Technology.